PHILADELPHIA REFLECTIONS

 General Giuseppe Garibaldi

 General Giuseppe Garibaldi unified Italy, but a great many Italians either didn't want to be unified, or emigrated to America after 1860 to escape the turmoil.
-The far western tip of Sicily was the most remote place in Europe, was protected by mountains and volcanoes, spoke its own language, and was loyal to no government except its own.
-Over a period of centuries, secret traditions of feudalism and invisible governance had protected this region from invaders of various sorts.
+The far western tip of Sicily was the most remote place in Europe, protected by mountains and volcanoes, speaking its own language, and loyal to no government except its own informal one.
+Over a period of centuries, secret traditions of feudalism and invisible governance had protected Sicily from invaders of various sorts.
 Although religion was a powerful force, theirs had traces of the Greek Orthodox Church; allegiance to the Vatican faded out as the local priesthood got closer to it.
 These people mostly wanted to be left alone, and dealt with outside authority in various devious ways, not stopping with murder if necessary.
-Informal taxes were collected as "paid protection", since a secret army costs money if only to support funerals and soldiers' widows.
-Rank within the underground army was identified by various degrees of "honor", which could be vague but unambiguous.
-The code of the Sicilian underground government, like all guerilla movements was bound up with a strict rule of silence, "omerta".
+Informal taxes were collected as "paid protection" since a secret army costs money if only to support funerals and soldiers' widows.
+Rank within the underground army was identified by various degrees of "honor", which could sound vague but were in fact quite unambiguous.
+Central to the code of the Sicilian underground government, like all guerilla movements was a strict rule of silence, "omerta".
+As an intern in a hospital accident room, I have seen members of this organization actually go to their deaths, grimly repeating the mantra, "I don't know nuthin."

-Italy may have been unified by Garibaldi in the sense of being freed of French, Austrian and Papal domination, but it was far from peaceful and contented.
+Italy may have been unified by Garibaldi in the sense of being freed of French, Austrian and Papal domination, but unification was far from peaceful and contented, with losers often choosing emigration.
 A second wave of emigration was provoked by the harsh rule of the dictator Benito Mussolini, who determined to squelch underground resistance once and for all.

-Western Sicilians originally chose New Orleans as their new home, which unfortunately already had its own Ku Klux Klan.
+Western Sicilians originally chose New Orleans as their new home, which unfortunately for them already had its own secret society, the Ku Klux Klan.
 A prompt reaction to the "Italians" with ten or twelve lynchings soon convinced the Sicilians to resettle elsewhere.
 It seems possible that some of the later techniques of the Mafia were learned from the Klan.
 In any event, the Sicilians split into two main groups, one going to New York and the other to Philadelphia.
-Offshoots of the New York group moved to the mining areas of Luzerne County in central Pennsylvania, while another early group migrated to Norristown.
-There were of course links of intermarriage among these groups, but in the early years they drifted apart as separate colonies.
+Offshoots of the New York group moved to the mining areas of Luzerne County in central Pennsylvania (Hazelton), while another early group migrated to Norristown.
+There were, of course, links of intermarriage among these groups, but in the early years they drifted apart as separate colonies.

-The Italian community for fifty years was centered on Christian Street, mostly between Eighth and Ninth, gradually migrating toward Eleventh Street.
-Christian Street had been named by the Swedish Philadelphia colony after their monarchs, but the Swedes tended to remain in Queen (Christina) Village, along the Delaware.
-During the Civil War, northern railroads ended in Camden and the main war traffic ferried the Delaware River to warves at the foot of Washington Avenue.
-South Street was the honky tonk area, with a black community growing along it.
-After the War, an immigration station was constructed in the Washington Avenue warf, and the new Italians tended to settle nearby.
+The Italian community for fifty years was centered on Christian Street, mostly between Eighth and Ninth, gradually migrating westward toward Eleventh Street.
+Christian Street had been named by the Swedish Philadelphia colony after their monarchs, but the original Swedes tended to remain in Queen (Christina) Village, along Delaware, while the newer migrants drifted to newer areas.
+During the Civil War, northern railroads heading south ended in Camden.
+In time, the main Civil War traffic ferried across the Delaware River to wharves at the foot of Washington Avenue.
+South Street was the honky-tonk area, with a black community growing along with it.
+After the War, an immigration station was constructed in the Washington Avenue wharf, and the new Italians tended to settle nearby.
 As the streets were extended westward, the street names were also extended, but the region of Eighth and Christian was largely open fields when the Italians moved into the area, and never had been Swedish.
-Although there were forty or more murders in the block of Christian from Eighth to Ninth in ten years after the first World War, in modern times the neighboring region is prized by Italian residents as an extremely safe place to live.
+Although there were forty or more murders in the block of Christian from Eighth to Ninth in ten years after the first World War ("Murderers Row"), in modern times the neighboring region is prized by Italian residents as an extremely safe place to live, because the Don likes it nice and quiet.

-While it is probably true that safety might not be so evident to blacks and Vietnamese, the safe streets for Italians feature is universally attributed to the Mafia.
+While it is probably true this safety net quality might not be so evident to blacks and Vietnamese, the safe streets for Italians feature are universally attributed to the Mafia.
 The Sicilian group quickly reestablished the secret army of "soldiers" and "dons" (usually one don overseeing ten soldiers), started collecting taxes in the form of protection money from the local residents, and putting one "capo" in overall command.
 You had to be a Sicilian, and a Western Sicilian at that, to be eligible for membership in this secret army.
-The hierarchy was secret, but could be surmised by the elaborate "respect" paid by one to another.
+The hierarchy was secret but could be surmised by the elaborate "respect" paid by one to another.

 But then, along came Prohibition.